shyedhu/cypress-automation-framework/readme.md

 ## Prerequisites

-Install Node.js (together with the NPM tool) by following instructions available on nodejs.org.
+- Install Node.js (together with the NPM tool) by following instructions available on nodejs.org.
+- Install Docker, instructions are available on https://docs.docker.com/get-docker/

 ## Install